dotnet/sdk/src/Compatibility/Microsoft.DotNet.PackageValidation/ReadMe.md

 ## Validation Among Compatible Frameworks

 Package containing compatible frameworks need to ensure that code compiled against one can run against other.
-Examples of compatible pairs will be .NET Standard2.0 and .NET 6.0, .NET5.0 and .NET 6.0 .
-In both of these cases, the users can compile against .NET Standard 2.0 or NET5.0 and try to run on .NET 6.0, if the binaries are not compatible the users might end up with runtime errors.
+Examples of compatible pairs will be .NET Standard2.0 and .NET 6.0, .NET 5.0 and .NET 6.0 .
+In both of these cases, the users can compile against .NET Standard 2.0 or NET 5.0 and try to run on .NET 6.0, if the binaries are not compatible the users might end up with runtime errors.

 Package Validation will catch these errors at pack time. eg.

 Finley is working on a game which do a lot of string manipulation.
 They need to support both .NET Framework and .NET Core customers.
-They started with just targeting .NET Standard 2.0 but now they realize they want to take advantage of the Span feature in .NET Core 3.0 and above to avoid unnecessary string allocations.
-In order to do that, they are multi-targeting for netstandard2.0 and net6.0.
+They started with just targeting .NET Standard 2.0 but now they realize they want to take advantage of the spans in .NET Core 3.0 and above to avoid unnecessary string allocations.
+In order to do that, they are multi-targeting for NET Standard2.0 and .NET 6.0,.

 Finley has written the following code:
 ```c#